artberri/cordova-google-play-game/README.md

 # Cordova Plugin For Play Games Services

+> 📌 **Deprecation Notice**
+>
+> This repository is deprecated and no more work will be done on this by [Alberto Varela](https://github.com/artberri).
+The usage of this plugin is discouraged and any future issues will not be fixed by its current author.
+>
+> Feel free to fork this repository and improve your fork.

 Cordova Plugin For Google Play Games Services (Fork of [ptgamr/cordova-google-play-game](https://github.com/ptgamr/cordova-plugin-play-games-services))

 Modified to include the new Google Play Services (GoogleApiAvailability) and new methods for Leaderboards and Achievements.